 'It is a renewal of this vision for today that I want to explore with you over the coming months and years, so that we might walk together towards a more energised purpose for our local Church in the light of Pentecost.
 This will be a journey that will take time and effort, and we will need to take it together.' —Archbishop Peter A Comensoli

-Over the past month, Archbishop Comensoli has met with the clergy and lay leaders of the Archdiocese of Melbourne to begin this conversation.
+In April and May 2021, Archbishop Comensoli met with the clergy and lay leaders of the Archdiocese of Melbourne to begin this conversation.
 These initial meetings had one purpose in mind: to open up the question as to how our local Church in Melbourne might best be organised into the future, such that:

 'Take the Way of the Gospel': Together we Pray

-You are invited to take up the invitation from Archbishop Comensoli to pray for our Archdiocese as we begin the journey of 'Take the Way of the Gospel'.
-This significant time of discernment begins with prayer and with calling upon the Holy Spirit to lead and guide us.
+Archbishop Comensoli has called us to enter into a time of concerted prayer for our Archdiocese as we begin the 'Take the Way of the Gospel' journey together.
+This significant time of discernment begins with prayer—calling upon the Holy Spirit to lead and guide us.

-In this online workshop, we will listen carefully to 'Take the Way of the Gospel' and ponder how we are each being called by the Holy Spirit into a renewed way of being in our local Church.
-There will be time to respectfully share with each other so as to deepen our understanding of this vision and fuel our energy to involve our faith communities.
+This workshop provides an opportunity for participants to carefully listen to 'Take the Way of the Gospel' and ponder how we are being called by the Holy Spirit into a renewed way of being in our local Church.
+It can be held in-person or online and includes time for participants to respectfully share with each other to facilitate a deeper understanding of this vision.

-The workshop is suitable for parish leadership, parish pastoral councils, school communities, ministry groups, prayer groups and all interested parishioners and diocesan community groups.
-To allow for differing availabilities, the same session will be run twice:
+The resources below can be used in a variety of settings including parish leadership, parish pastoral councils, school communities, ministry groups, prayer groups and all interested parishioners and diocesan community groups.

 Over many years now, our clergy and people have identified an ever-increasing sense of urgency to attend to the manner in which the local communities of our Archdiocese are arranged and function.
 Exploring and dreaming for a missionary way forward goes back to the earliest days of our Archdiocese.
 Melbourne’s first archbishop, Archbishop James Goold, organised the archdiocese into local pastoral areas called “missions”.
 They were of various shapes, sizes and purposes and not all missions were territorial.
 Some missions were to particular groups of people (e.g. to prisoners, to the port workers, and to migrants) and where individual parish structures emerged, they would identify and organise themselves as a family of communities in faith, worship and life.